empressabyss/nordrassil/README.md

 As an extra branch of fun (something I realised months after creating **N**or**dr**as**s**i**l**), when read bottom-to-top, **N**or**dr**as**s**i**l** could become **T**el**dr**as**s**i**l**.
 Teldrassil is the second World Tree--that sprouted from an acorn of the first--and became home to the night elves.
 Given that both `t` and `n` were the most important letter-placement decisions through the design process, the fact that it turned out so mnemonically perfect like this is deliciously satisfying.
 A~~n Emerald~~ dream come true.

 In its early stages, this layout was almost called Yg**gdr**as**s**i**l**, before I realised that **N**or**dr**as**s**i**l** was even more perfect.

+___

+### Arcane
+`arcane` was a name chosen for several reasons:

+**General**:
+- The word "arcane" is intuitively understood as analogous to "magic", yet it remains distinct.
+- Categorically, all `arcane` is (partly) `magic`, but not all `magic` is `arcane`.

+**Warcraft lore**:
+- In Warcraft, arcane is the most versatile and most powerful school of magic, but it depends entirely on the student to utilise it effectively. `arcane` keys share these traits perfectly.
+- Also, the night elves have a rather complicated relationship and history with arcane magic.
+Many `magic` / `arcane` users are likely to feel the same (I know I do!).

 ## OTHER LINKS (wip lol rip)
 ### **Hyjal**, my full keymap